yessky/selector/README.md

 ## License

-kquery is available under the terms of the <a href="http://kquery.veryos.com/MIT License" target="_blank">MIT License</a>.
+kquery is available under the terms of the <a href="https://github.com/yessky/kquery/blob/master/LICENSE.md" target="_blank">MIT License</a>.